denseleznev/movies/README.md

 trailer.

 ## Installation
-Assuming you have installed Git:
+Assuming you have installed Git, run the following code:

 `git clone https://github.com/denseleznev/movies.git`

 ## Usage

 Using `cd` command change the directory to `movies`:
 `cd movies`

 Run the following code:
 `python2 entertainment_center.py`

 The script will then generate HTML page which will automatically open in a